benwills/proposal-warc-to-zstandard/README.md

 ---
-    this does loop through the file twice. i've done this because this structure is useful for me for some other things i do with this datat. if someone were to create a more optimized version of this, it would be very easy to go through the file only once and likely get a fair performance increase.
+    this does loop through the file twice. i've done this because this structure is useful for me for some other things i do with this data. if someone were to create a more optimized version of this, it would be very easy to go through the file only once and likely get a fair performance increase.

-    this also makes use of fprintf() for some writing...which can be quite slow

-    TODO: use dictionary